 Do utilities have the right incentive to invest in new lines?
 That is a difficult question to answer.
 Utilities generally find it attractive to increase the number of customers.
-After all, with more customers, their revenues and profits inevitably increase in the end.
-Extensions of all of their incremental costs for line extensions.
+After all, with more customers, their revenues and profits inevitably increase in the end.68 Yet they may fear non-recovery of all of their incremental costs for line extensions.
 For example, regulators might set a cap on cost recovery from new customers based on actual revenues that turn out to be lower than expected, or based on erroneously projected capital expenditures.
 Consequently, utilities might be content with serving fewer customers but assured of full cost recovery.
 We observe varying utility dispositions to promote fuel switching, presumably reflecting different risk profiles or assessments of likely full cost recovery.